MileHacker Logo

 Car Rentals

-Can be found at main airports (MSP, DLH).
+Can be found at major airports (MSP, DLH).
 You must have a valid driver's license, credit card, and must meet age requirements.

 Canoe Rentals

-Outfitters in gateway towns specialize in canoe rentals, offering durable aluminum, fiberglass, or portable Kevlar canoes.
+Outfitters in gateway towns are experts in canoe rentals, offering durable aluminum, fiberglass, or portable Kevlar canoes.
 Lightweight canoes are highly recommended for easier portaging.

 Motorboat Rentals